 There’s a lot of possible investments that are out there, with perhaps the most commonly mentioned being stocks.
 They are one of the single biggest investment categories, next to bonds and mutual funds (and since most mutual funds invest heavily in stocks, stocks definitely have a pretty heavy advantage there, as well).
 If you are hoping to build a good investment portfolio, a knowledge of how stocks work and how to identify good stocks is essential.
 But just how do you gain such knowledge?

 The Motley Fool Million Dollar Portfolio seeks to share a guide to stocks and individual stock investing.
 Written by David and Tom Gardner, the founders of The Motley Fool, it shares advice on how to evaluate stocks in order to choose the ones that would make good investments.
 It seeks to help readers build, as the sub-title notes, a ‘panic-proof investment portfolio’.
 Does it succeed in providing those basics, or does make you a fool for wasting your time?
-Let’s find out!
+These are the guys who bring you the Motley Fool Stock Advisor Review, so let’s find out!

 Summary of The Motley Fool Million Dollar Portfolio